crusher083/dgl/docs/source/guide/training-graph.rst

         batched_labels = torch.tensor(labels)
         return batched_graph, batched_labels

-Then one can create a DataLoader that iterates over the dataset of graphs in mini-batches.
+Then we create a DataLoader that iterates over the dataset of graphs in mini-batches.

 .. code:: python